UweGerdes/frontend-development/docker-gulp.md

 The cp commands make shure that `npm` uses the projects `package.json`.
 Because `npm` hard replaces `package.json` it cannot use a soft link inside the container.

-You can also restart this container in another project which uses gulp.
-All installed node modules will be available in all projects.
-Please be careful not to remove modules used in other projects.
-Removing them from the `package.json` should be enough.
+You can also run this container in another project which uses gulp.
+Make sure to `npm update` to get additional project dependencies installed in the container.

 If you think of removing a container after installing some node modules and want to run it later and *must* call the update command above inside the new container to reinstall the modules.
 Or you can `docker build` the image with the full featured `package.json`.